apereo/cas-gradle-overlay-template/README.md

 ### Warning!

 Be careful with this method of deployment. `bootRun` is not designed to work with already executable WAR artifacts such that CAS server web application.
 YMMV.
 Today, uses of this mode ONLY work when there is **NO OTHER** dependency added to the build script and the `cas-server-webapp` is the only present module.
-See [this issue](https://github.com/apereo/cas/issues/2334) and [this issue](https://github.com/spring-projects/spring-boot/issues/8320) for more info.
+See [this issue](https://github.com/spring-projects/spring-boot/issues/8320) for more info.

 ### External